LuandaGuide · Sport · City Life

 • Running events show a more active, social and optimistic side of Luanda.

-• They create moments where the city feels more open, lighter and more connected.
+• They create moments where the city feels lighter, more open and more connected.

 • They bring together sport, lifestyle and public space in a very natural way.